The House Voted to Ban Stock Trading. Members Keep Every Share They Own.

 Active Ban Bills

-At least five bills in the 119th Congress would ban or severely restrict congressional stock trading.
+Six bills in the 119th Congress would ban or severely restrict congressional stock trading.
 They span both chambers and both parties.
-Here is their current status, based on GovGreed's tracking of 42,199 bills in the congressional database.
+One — H.R.
+7008 — has now passed the House; the rest are still in committee.
+Here is their current status.

 | Bill Name | Sponsor | Chamber | Status | Key Provisions |